DevDominick/YourGamePanel/README.md

 - Navigate to the YourGamePanel directory and run composer install to install the required dependencies.
 - `cd YourGamePanel`
 - composer install
-- Import the yourgamepanel.sql file into your MySQL database.
+- Import the server/yourgamepanel.sql file into your MySQL database.
 - `mysql -u <username> -p <database_name> < yourgamepanel.sql`
 - Edit the server/connection.php file with your MySQL database details.